StrangeRanger/customized-unix-terminal/README.md

 ### Framework

-The framework that I use and find is the best, is [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).
-It's one of the most popular zsh frameworks available and had it's first commit on August 23, 2009.
+The framework that I use and find is the best is [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).
+It's one of the most popular zsh frameworks available and made it's first commit on August 23, 2009.

 ### Shell Theme

-The theme that I use in combination with oh-my-zsh, is [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
-It's highly configurable and it's a theme that I very much recommend.
+The theme that I use in combination with oh-my-zsh is [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
+It's highly configurable, and it's a theme that I very much recommend.

 ### ZSH Resource File